Early life of Marcus Aurelius: The Stoic prince, 146–161

-Fronto had warned Marcus Aurelius against the study of philosophy early on: "it is better never to have touched the teaching of philosophy...than to have tasted it superficially, with the edge of the lips, as the saying is".
-He disdained philosophy and philosophers, and looked down on Marcus Aurelius' sessions with Apollonius of Chalcedon and others in this circle.
-Fronto put an uncharitable interpretation of Marcus Aurelius' "conversion to philosophy": "in the fashion of the young, tired of boring work", Marcus Aurelius had turned to philosophy to escape the constant exercises of oratorical training.
-Marcus Aurelius kept in close touch with Fronto, but he would ignore his scruples.
+Fronto had warned Marcus against the study of philosophy early on: "it is better never to have touched the teaching of philosophy...than to have tasted it superficially, with the edge of the lips, as the saying is".
+He disdained philosophy and philosophers, and looked down on Marcus' sessions with Apollonius of Chalcedon and others in this circle.
+Fronto put an uncharitable interpretation of Marcus' "conversion to philosophy": "in the fashion of the young, tired of boring work", Marcus had turned to philosophy to escape the constant exercises of oratorical training.
+Marcus kept in close touch with Fronto, but he would ignore his scruples.

-Apollonius may have introduced Marcus Aurelius to Stoic philosophy, but Quintus Junius Rusticus would have the strongest influence on the boy.
+Apollonius may have introduced Marcus to Stoic philosophy, but Quintus Junius Rusticus would have the strongest influence on Marcus.
 He was the man Fronto recognized as having "wooed Marcus away" from oratory.
-He was twenty years older than Marcus Aurelius, older than Fronto.
+He was twenty years older than Marcus, older than Fronto.
 As the grandson of Arulenus Rusticus, one of the martyrs to the tyranny of Domitian (r.
 81–96), he was heir to the tradition of "Stoic opposition" to the "bad emperors" of the first century; the true successor of Seneca (as opposed to Fronto, the false one).
-Marcus Aurelius' tribute to him in the Meditations points to a move away from the oratorical training of Fronto.
+Marcus' tribute to him in the Meditations points to a move away from the oratorical training of Fronto.
 He thanks Rusticus for teaching him "not to be led astray into enthusiasm for rhetoric, for writing on speculative themes, for discoursing on moralizing texts...To avoid oratory, poetry, and 'fine writing'".

-Claudius Severus, another friend, from a Greek family of Paphlagonia, gave Marcus Aurelius an understanding of what these philosophers stood for.
-Severus was not a Stoic, but a Peripatetic (an Aristotlean); the strength of his influence illustrates the breadth of Marcus Aurelius' philosophical horizons.
-Marcus Aurelius thanks three other friends for their influence: Claudius Maximus, Sextus of Chaeronea, and Cinna Catulus.
-Maximus is one of Marcus Aurelius' three most significant friends, alongside Apollonius and Rusticus.
-He taught Marcus Aurelius "mastery of self" and "to be cheerful in all circumstances".
-Unlike Marcus Aurelius' other friends, Sextus was a professional philosopher, devoted to teaching philosophy.
-Marcus Aurelius continued to attend his lectures even after becoming emperor, scandalizing the polite classes of Rome.
-Catulus is totally unknown outside Marcus Aurelius' brief words of praise in the Meditations and the notice in the Historia Augusta; Edward Champlin reckons him a senator.
+Claudius Severus, another friend, from a Greek family of Paphlagonia, gave Marcus an understanding of what these philosophers stood for.
+Severus was not a Stoic, but a Peripatetic (an Aristotlean); the strength of his influence illustrates the breadth of Marcus' philosophical horizons.
+Marcus thanks three other friends for their influence: Claudius Maximus, Sextus of Chaeronea, and Cinna Catulus.
+Maximus is one of Marcus' three most significant friends, alongside Apollonius and Rusticus.
+He taught Marcus "mastery of self" and "to be cheerful in all circumstances".
+Unlike Marcus' other friends, Sextus was a professional philosopher, devoted to teaching philosophy.
+Marcus continued to attend his lectures even after becoming emperor, scandalizing the polite classes of Rome.
+Catulus is totally unknown outside Marcus' brief words of praise in the Meditations and the notice in the Historia Augusta; Edward Champlin reckons him a senator.